How the Grinch Stole Christmas (2000 film): Plot

-The Grinch, a bitter green creature who lives in a cave on Mount Crumpit, despises Christmas and plans to ruin it for the Whos of Whoville.
-After a chance encounter with the Grinch at the Whoville post office, a little girl named Cindy Lou Who learns from the townspeople that the Grinch was raised by two elderly female Whos.
+The Grinch, a bitter, grouchy green creature who lives in a cave on Mount Crumpit, hates Christmas and plans to ruin it for the Whos of Whoville.
+After a chance encounter with the Grinch at the Whoville post office, a little Who girl named Cindy Lou Who learns from several adults that the Grinch was raised by an elderly female Who couple.
 In school, the Grinch was infatuated with his classmate, Martha May Whovier.
 After the class bully, Augustus MayWho, mocked him for his hairy face, the Grinch tried to shave and injured himself.
-When everyone in class, except for Martha, laughed at him, the Grinch ran away to live on Mount Crumpit.
+When everyone in class, except for Martha, laughed at him, the Grinch snapped and ran away to live on Mount Crumpit.

-Determined to try to make things right, Cindy nominates the Grinch as the town's Holiday Cheermeister; the townsfolk agree, but Augustus, who is now the Mayor, strongly objects.
-Cindy personally travels to Mount Crumpit to invite the Grinch, who is reluctantly persuaded to come after he learns Martha will be there.
-Regarding the ceremony, the Grinch tries on various outfits before making his final decision.
-Stealing an outfit from a yodeler, he decides to wear the outfit.
-At the ceremony, the Grinch participates in various events, until Mayor MayWho gives him an electric razor as a present, which reminds him of his childhood.
-To further humiliate the Grinch, Mayor MayWho proposes to Martha in front of everyone, offering her a new car as an engagement gift, but the Grinch scratches it’s door, accuses the Whos of valuing Christmas only for its materialism, and wreaks havoc before returning to his cave.
+Determined to try to make things right, Cindy nominates the Grinch as the town's Holiday Cheermeister; the townsfolk agree, but MayWho, currently the Mayor, and his aide Whobris, object.
+Cindy personally travels to Mount Crumpit to invite the Grinch to Whoville.
+The Grinch initially refuses, but ultimately decides to go after he learns Martha will be there.
+At the ceremony, the Grinch participates in various events, and actually begins to enjoy himself and the Whos' company, who likewise begin to warm up to him.
+That is until MayWho gives him an electric razor as a present, deliberately reminding him of his childhood trauma.
+To further humiliate the Grinch, MayWho proposes to Martha in front of everyone, offering her a new car as an engagement gift, but the Grinch scratches its door, accuses the Whos of valuing Christmas only for its materialism, and wreaks havoc before returning to his cave.